Revolution Farms Lettuce and Salad Kits

 Listeria monocytogenes is a bacteria that produces an infection called listeriosis, a severe illness that often involves multiple organs and severe complications such as Listeria meningitis, an infection of the lining of the brain.
 About 25 percent of listeriosis cases are fatal, but 100 percent are preventable.

 Contact our Listeria Lawsuit Attorneys For a Free Consultation on Your Case

 Phone: 1-888-377-8900 | Text: 612-261-0856

-- Should I (or my loved one who is sick) be part of a class action suit?
+- Should I be part of a Listeria class action suit?

-Probably not.
-These cases are not appropriate for a class action, where all of the claimants have very similar injuries.
+Class action suits are appropriate where all of the claimants have very similar injuries.
+This isn’t usually the case with Listeria infections.

 - What do I need to prove to win my case?

 To win a personal injury or wrongful death case for illness from contaminated food, you will need to have a laboratory-confirmed case and convincing evidence connecting your illness to a food product.
-Foods that are often the source of listeriosis poisoning include deli meats, produce, sprouts, raw milk and raw milk cheese, processed foods that are generally not reheated (ice cream, for example).
+Foods that are often the source of listeriosis poisoning include deli meats, produce, sprouts, raw (unpasteurized) milk and cheese, and processed foods that are generally not reheated such as ice cream.

 - How much money will my family and I get?

 Compensation for these cases varies depending on the severity of the illness, the age and occupation of the person who got sick and other factors.